webrecorder/specs/wacz-ipfs/latest/index.md

 ### Motivation

-Web archiving is important for preserving cultural information and in order to add even more resilence to archives, they can be uploaded to peer to peer protocols (P2P) in order to make backup and retrieval more seamless.
+Web archiving is important for preserving cultural information and in order to add additional resilience to archives, they can be uploaded to peer to peer protocols (P2P) in order to make backup and retrieval more seamless.
-Along with uploading content to be shared, P2P protocols enable us to interact with the data itself in new ways by chaging the way archive files are stored on disk and transmitted accross a network.
+Along with uploading content to be shared, P2P protocols enable us to interact with the data itself in new ways by changing the way archive files are stored on disk and transmitted across a network.
 This specification formalizes what we learned and goes over the benefits of doing so.

 ### Deduplication

-One of the advantages of using content addressible systems like IPFS is that datasets which contain the same data will de-duplicate storage for that data when within a larger dataset.
+One of the advantages of using content addressable systems like IPFS is that datasets which contain the same data will de-duplicate storage for that data when within a larger dataset.
 A lot of web content is ripe for deduplication where JavaScript files, Fonts, Images, and Videos might be embedded within different pages.
 Typically, when storing archival datasets without content addressing, all of these resources will be doubled up on disk.